josecm/GPIOIRQ-for-RPi/README.md

 /* HOW TO USE IT */

-In your application you will first need to insert the fcntl.h, signal.h and "gpioirq.h" headers.
+In your application you will first need to define _GNU_SOURCE and insert the fcntl.h (by that order), signal.h and "gpioirq.h" headers.

 You will need to follow these steps to configure your program to receive interrupts from the pins: